 The IRIG time code reader can operate at several different input carrier frequencies.
 These include the standard carrier frequency (see the table in the IRIG-200 "Factoid"), and frequencies that are half the standard frequency (half speed) and twice the standard frequency (double speed).
-The Track
+The

-Rate feature is useful when the source of the incoming time code is coming from a tape recorder playing at either half speed, or double speed.
-Playing t will change the carrier frequency of the time code signals recorded
+Track Rate feature is useful when the source of the incoming time code is coming from a tape recorder playing at either half speed, or double speed.
+Playing the tape at a different speed will change the carrier frequency of the time code signals recorded on the tape.